Orthodontics

 - Lingual braces: these are thin braces that are custom-made for each tooth.
 They are placed on the inner part of the tooth, so are also invisible.

-- Sapphire braces: these are conventional braces, although they are made to match the colour of the teeth and are not very visible.
+- Tooth-coloured braces (sapphire braces): these are conventional braces, although they are made to match the colour of the teeth and are not very visible.

 - Metal braces: these are the conventional type.
 They are generally more suitable for children, though they can also be effective for adults.

-How to choose the best type of orthodontics for adults:
+How can I choose the best type of orthodontics?

 The decision on which procedure to use should be made together with the orthodontist, since each person requires individualised treatment based on their specific needs.